Isa bin Mohammed Al Khalifa

-Isa bin Muhammad Al Khalifa (عيسى بن محمد آل خليفة; November 25, 1938 in Muharraq – August 13, 2015) was an Bahraini lawyer, judge, and minister.
+Isa bin Muhammad Al Khalifa (عيسى بن محمد آل خليفة; November 25, 1938, in Muharraq – August 13, 2015) was a Bahraini lawyer, judge, and minister.
 An uncle of King Hamad bin Isa Al Khalifa, Isa bin Muhammad directed the Al-Menber Islamic Society, the Bahraini branch of the Muslim Brotherhood, from 1963 until his death.

 Career

 Born in Muharraq, Al Khalifa graduated from Al-Hidaya Al-Khalifia Boys School in 1950, then obtained his high school diploma from Helwan Technical Vocational Secondary School in 1956.
 He earned a Bachelor of Arts in Law from Cairo University in 1962.

+He was Minister of Justice and Islamic Affairs from 1974 to 1975, and Minister of Labor from 1975 to 1980.

 Death

-Al Khalifa died after returning from medical treatment abroad on August 13, 2015, at the age of 77, and was buried on August 15, 2015 in Hunainiyah Cemetery in Riffa, Bahrain.
+Al Khalifa died after returning from medical treatment abroad on August 13, 2015, at the age of 77, and was buried on August 15, 2015, in Hunainiyah Cemetery in Riffa, Bahrain.